loresoft/Privileged/README.md

 ## General

-Authorizone operates on rules for what a user can actually do in the application.
+Privileged operates on rules for what a user can actually do in the application.
 A rule itself depends on the 3 parameters:

 1. **Action**  Describes what user can actually do in the app.
 User action is a word (usually a verb) which depends on the business logic (e.g., `update`, `read`).
 Very often it will be a list of words from CRUD - `create`, `read`, `update` and `delete`.
 2. **Subject**  The subject which you want to check user action on.
 Usually this is a business (or domain) entity name (e.g., `Subscription`, `Post`, `User`).